|College:||Cal State-Monterey Bay '03|

 Fortier spent the previous four seasons as an assistant to Eastern head coach Jim Hayford at Whitworth University in Spokane, Wash.
 In the 2010-11 season, the Pirates finished 28-2 and advanced to the NCAA Division III Sectional Final (Elite Eight) for the first time in school history.

 During Craig’s four years at Whitworth, the Pirates won 98 of 116 games for a winning rate of 84.5 percent.
+He helped recruit and develop 10 all-conference (or future all-conference) performers, three conference player of the year winners and one national player of the year.
 All four seasons the Pirates advanced to the national tournament and won the Northwest Conference Tournament title.

-“I’ve had the pleasure of having Craig as my lead assistant for five years now,” said Eastern head coach Jim Hayford.
+“I’ve had the pleasure of having Craig as my lead assistant,” said Eastern head coach Jim Hayford when he hired Fortier at EWU in 2011.
 “He was previously at Colorado State and Gonzaga, so he had NCAA Division I experience even before he joined me at Eastern.
 He’s an outstanding recruiter and understands everything I want to do in terms of attention to detail and program administration.
 He’s extremely skilled in opponent preparation and has been on coaching staffs that have developed professional basketball players.
 He’s a great lead assistant for us.”

 Fortier came to Whitworth from Colorado State University, where he served as an administrative assistant for the men’s basketball team.
 Prior to his time at CSU, Fortier was a graduate assistant for Gonzaga University for two seasons, as he completed his master’s degree in sport and athletic administration.